Sorry, you need to enable JavaScript to visit this website.

 When a twister comes, know how to stay safe and speed recovery

-When atmospheric conditions are right, tornadoes can strike with little warning and cause grave amounts of damage in a very short time.
+When atmospheric conditions are right, tornadoes can strike with little warning and cause severe damage in a very short time.
 These tips can help minimize your risk and keep you and your family safe.

 What is a tornado?

-A tornado—also known as a twister—is a violently rotating column of air that extends from a thunderstorm and comes into contact with the ground.
-Tornado intensity is measured by the Enhanced Fujita (EF) scale, which rates tornadoes from 0 through 5, based on the amount and type of wind damage.
+A tornado, also known as a twister, is a violently rotating column of air that extends from a thunderstorm and make ground contact.
+Tornado intensity is measured by the Enhanced Fujita (EF) scale, which rates tornadoes from 0 through 5 based on the amount and type of wind damage.

 How common are tornadoes?

-An average of about 1,000 tornadoes are reported nationwide each year.
-Twisters are more common in the central United States, though they can occur almost anywhere in North America, including in large cities.
+An average of about 1,200 tornadoes is reported nationwide each year.
+Twisters are most common in the central United States, often referred to as “Tornado Alley,” but significant tornado activity also occurs in the Southeast, sometimes called “Dixie Alley.”
+Tornadoes can occur almost anywhere in North America, including in large cities.

-Tornadoes can happen at any time of year or at any time of the day or night, though they happen most frequently between early spring and July, and between the hours of 4pm and 9pm.
+Tornadoes can happen at any time of year and at any time of day or night, though they occur most frequently between early spring and July and during the late afternoon and early evening hours.

 What are the warning signs of a tornado?

-Signs that a twister is coming include:
+Signs that a twister may be approaching include:

 • Dark greenish skies